tracy-talent/tracy-talent.github.io/source/_posts/Subword-Models.md

 Train方法中的参数说明如下

 - `--input`: one-sentence-per-line **raw** corpus file.
 No need to run tokenizer, normalizer or preprocessor.
-By default, SentencePiece normalizes the input with Unicode NFKC.
+By default, SentencePiece normalizes the input with Unicode NFKC, .
 You can pass a comma-separated list of files.
 - `--model_prefix`: output model name prefix. `.model` and `.vocab` are generated.
 - `--vocab_size`: vocabulary size, e.g., 8000, 16000, or 32000
 - `--character_coverage`: amount of characters covered by the model, good defaults are: `0.9995` for languages with rich character set like Japanse or Chinese and `1.0` for other languages with small character set.